MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/server-side-development/adapters-overview/index.md

 ![javascript_adapters](javascript_adapters.jpg)

 ## Java adapters
 Java adapters expose a full REST API to the client and are written in Java.
-This type of adapters is based on the [JAX-RS specification] (https://jax-rs-spec.java.net/nonav/2.0-rev-a/apidocs/index.html).
+This type of adapter is based on the [JAX-RS 2.0 specification] (https://jax-rs-spec.java.net/nonav/2.0-rev-a/apidocs/index.html).
 In Java adapters, it is up to the developer to define the returned content and its format, as well as the URL structure of each resource.
 The only exception is if the client sending the request supports GZip, then the returned content encoding of the Java adapter is compressed by GZip.
 All operations on the returned content are done and owned by the developer.

-> For more information about JAX-RS, see [https://jsr311.java.net/nonav/releases/1.1/index.html](https://jsr311.java.net/nonav/releases/1.1/index.html)

 ![java-adapter](java-adapter.jpg)